Puerto Princesa Palawan residents wait and line up, still with face shields, while waiting for their turn to get their jabs.

 Puerto Princesa, Palawan, is still under general community quarantine status (GCQ) until November 22 and will be placed under Alert Level 4 after, as implemented by the national government.
 As for Palawan province, implementation of the last alert level phase is not finalized, including the whole region of MIMAROPA.
 The new alert level system has more eased restrictions regarding travel and gives favorable conditions for fully vaccinated individuals.

-Despite the gradual easing up of restrictions in Palawan, the government is still consistent in reminding the public of the observance of health protocols
+Despite the gradual easing up of restrictions in Palawan, the government is still consistent in reminding the public of the observance of health protocols, such as using face masks and alcohol and practicing safe social distancing.

 All details and information in this article are true and accurate as of the publication date.
 However, while we are making our utmost effort to keep our content as up-to-date as possible, the condition surrounding the COVID-19 pandemic continues to be unpredictable, and the situation develops rapidly.
 Hence, some information and recommendations may have changed since this article was published.
 For the latest advice, visit DOH and your LGU's official websites.